System Design Space

 Single DB standard vs specialized storage stack

-A single engine reduces operations overhead, but polyglot persistence can better fit diverse data access patterns.
+A single engine reduces operational complexity, while polyglot persistence can fit diverse data access patterns more efficiently.

 Managed DB speed vs infrastructure control

-Managed services accelerate delivery but can limit low-level tuning, portability and cost optimization at scale.
+Managed services accelerate delivery but can limit low-level tuning, portability and cost control at scale.

 What this section covers